-Note about CUDA versions¶
+Note About CUDA Versions¶

-Your host environment must have CUDA 10.0 or later with NVIDIA drivers >= 410 installed.
+Your host environment must have CUDA 10.0 or later with NVIDIA drivers >= 440.82 installed (GPU only).
 Driverless AI ships with its own CUDA libraries, but the driver must exist in the host environment.
 Go to https://www.nvidia.com/Download/index.aspx to get the latest NVIDIA Tesla V/P/K series driver.

-Note about Authentication¶
+Note About Authentication¶

 The default authentication setting in Driverless AI is “unvalidated.”
 In this case, Driverless AI will accept any login and password combination, it will not validate whether the password is correct for the specified login ID, and it will connect to the system as the user specified in the login ID.
 This is true for all instances, including Cloud, Docker, and native instances.

 We recommend that you configure authentication.
 Driverless AI provides a number of authentication options, including LDAP, PAM, Local, and None.
 Refer to Configuring Authentication for information on how to enable a different authentication method.

 Note: Driverless AI is also integrated with IBM Spectrum Conductor and supports authentication from Conductor.
 Contact firstname.lastname@example.org for more information about using IBM Spectrum Conductor authentication.

 If you are running two versions of Driverless AI, keep in mind that newer versions of the master.db file will not work with older versions of Driverless AI.

 We recommend that you periodically stop Driverless AI and back up your Driverless AI tmp directory, even if you are not upgrading.

 Keep in mind the following when upgrading Driverless AI: